 Accessible Conventional Bus Services

-The first accessible bus route was in place in 1996 -- the same year the first accessible station was opened.
+The first accessible conventional bus route was in place in 1996 -- the same year the first accessible station was opened.
 The TTC has made great strides in increasing the number of accessible buses in the fleet and the number of accessible bus routes since then, and will continue to do so in the future.

 Accessible Conventional Streetcar Services

-In conjunction with the introduction of the new streetcars, improvements are being planned for existing streetcar platforms and many on-street stops in the streetcar network to improve accessibility to the new low-floor LRV fleet.
+In conjunction with the introduction of the new streetcars, improvements are being planned for existing streetcar platforms and many on-street stops in the streetcar network to improve accessibility to the new low-floor streetcars fleet.
 Engineering and design work is underway to move this initiative forward.

 Improving the accessibility of conventional services will allow a larger percentage of current and future Wheel Trans registrants to make more use of the conventional system and to benefit from spontaneous trip-making and more-flexible travel options.
 The integration of the TTC’s conventional and to-the-door services will make it more practical for some Wheel Trans registrants to travel on the conventional system.
 While improving the accessibility of conventional services will never eliminate the need for all to-the-door services, the improvements to conventional services will permit a large percentage of people with disabilities to travel on accessible conventional services.

-The increased use of accessible conventional services will also have a financial benefit because it will moderate the increasing demand for to-the-door service, which is very expensive on a cost-per-trip basis.
+The increased use of accessible conventional services will also have a financial benefit because it will moderate the increasing demand for to-the-door service, which is expensive on a cost-per-trip basis.
 It also provides the opportunity to improve the efficiency of Wheel Trans services through better integration with conventional services.